The $M_d$-Approximation Property and Unitarisability: Introduction

-This paper is organised as follows.
 In Section \ref{Sec_Gen_mult}, we define $M_d$-weak amenability and $M_d$-AP, and prove Theorem \ref{Thm_1}.
 In Section \ref{Sec_an_fam}, we focus on holomorphic families of representations and prove Theorem \ref{Thm_2}.
-Finally, we study some stability properties of $M_d$-AP in Section \ref{Sec_stab}, and prove Corollary \ref{Cor_SL2}.
+Finally, we study some stability properties of $M_d$-AP in Section \ref{Sec_stab}, and construct examples of non-weakly amenable groups satisfying $M_d$-AP.